-Umpire: Take a position near R as options are explained to a captain.
-If the penalty is to be enforced, follow R's instructions in marking off the penalty.
+Umpire: Take a position near \mathbf{R} as options are explained to a captain.
+If the penalty is to be enforced, follow \mathbf{R} 's instructions in marking off the penalty.
 Carry ball and place in position when enforcing the penalty.
 On a well-marked field, use the yard lines and don't step off yardage.
-Verify correct placement with H and L.
+Verify correct placement with \mathbf{H} and \mathbf{L} .

 Head Line Judge: After decision, reset box and chains as appropriate.
 Verify down and distance.
 Verify correct placement with U. If enforcement is correct, direct assistants to move the down indicator and direct moving of chains, if appropriate.
 Make sure the offended team's coach knows their options.
-Relay that decision, as appropriate, to R.
+Relay his decision, as appropriate, to R.